If you feel sick with fever, cough, or difficulty breathing, please give us a call.

 Accurate and timely information is critical right now.
 In addition to regularly visiting this page for updates, you can stay informed by following posts on Facebook, watching the latest videos on our YouTube channel, and checking the CDC website for daily updates and advice.

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 Patients with COVID-19 can experience mild to severe respiratory illness with symptoms of fever, cough and shortness of breath.
 Complications from the illness can develop into pneumonia in both lungs.
-Currently there is no vaccine to protect against COVID-19.
+Everyone 16 years of age and older is now eligible to get a COVID-19 vaccination.
+Get a COVID-19 vaccine as soon as you can.
+Widespread vaccination is a critical tool to help stop the pandemic.

 The best way to prevent infection is to avoid being exposed to the virus.
 There are simple everyday preventive actions you can take.